 LinkedIn Ads overview template

 This 2-page template focuses on providing an insightful overview of the LinkedIn Ads’ key metrics and audience demographics.
 The first page shows you the most important metrics and their trandliness, breakdown by top campaigns and campaign type.

 With the help of the Supermetrics LinkedIn Pages connector you can pull together a nice dashboard, which will provide you with an overview of your key metrics, best performing posts, and where your followers come from.
 Here is the example of how it could look like:

-LinkedIn is an extremely effective advertising platform, but it’s reporting UI lacks some basic features.
+LinkedIn is an extremely effective advertising platform, however, it’s reporting UI lacks some basic features.
 You can’t drill down into overall performance of ads.
 You can’t see how people are moving through your site, and you can’t determine if LinkedIn is driving on-site conversions from the interface.

 Adding a third-party tool to assist you with this process can help you overcome many limitations of the LinkedIn reporting UI.
 Plus, with our Ad Data + Google Analytics connector, you will be easily able to combine multiple data sources to see the entire user flow.